mindprogenitor/wiremock-freemarker-extension/README.md

 The variable structure made available in the request object is dependent on the kind of object present in the request.

 Refer to the [Request Object Documentation](doc/RequestObject.md) for more information.

+## Using Variables for dynamic stubbing

+The Extension also allows you to create variable sets which can be used in templates allowing for dynamic stub generation (using part of the request to choose a set of variables to use) or simplified templates (for example, using loops to generate repetitive blocks).

+Refer to the [dynamic templates documentation](doc/DynamicTemplates.md) for additional information.